AadityaAtina/devops-machine-test/README.md

 Fork this repository, complete the task on your own branch, and share the repository or branch URL along with a **short explanation of your approach**.

-> A strong candidate finishes in 4–5 hours.
-The timebox is 8–12 hours.
-Correctness, security, clarity, and reasoning matter more than speed.